adptCode/booredApp/README.md

 BooredApp is an Angular application that suggests random activities when you're bored.
 It fetches suggestions using an external API and allows filtering by activity type.

+## Demo

+You can check out a live demo of the project here: [Live Demo](https://alessandrodptbooredapp.netlify.app)

 ## Quick Start

 ### 1. Clone the repository